radicle-dev/radicle-alpha/docs/source/reference.rst

 -------------------

 Primitive functions are those that are built into the compiler.
-They are available on all chains but may be shadowed by later definitions.
+They are available on all machines but may be shadowed by later definitions.
 Those that end in a ``!`` are only available locally, not on 'pure' chains.

 ``*``
 ~~~~~